 Cost of living in Australia

 Australia currently has the 16th highest cost of living in the world.
-Knowing the average living costs in Australia is an important part of your financial preparation as an international student.
+Knowing the average living costs in Australia is an integral part of your financial preparation as an international student.

-Therefore, the cost of living in Australia will entirely depend on your education institute, the level of your degree, the program you choose and your study location in Australia.
+Therefore, the cost of living in Australia will entirely depend on your education institute, your degree level, the program you choose and your study location in Australia.
 Moreover, it also depends upon your budget and spending habits.

 As an international student, you may need between 1,400 and 2,500 AUD per month to cover all the living expenses, including accommodation and food.